DThree Technologies

 2. Address material gaps (Build) if remediation is required

-3. Move into Stewardship (Scale or Command) once alignment exists
+3. Move into Stewardship (Scale or Command) once things are being handled consistently

 No long‑term commitments are assumed up front